 These mission orientations can characterize both congregations and the individuals in them.
 Not every "activist" person is in an "activist" congregation, for instance.
 Congregations that define their mission in terms of social change are more involved in the community, but so are individuals who see their goals in life as seeking justice and serving the needy.
 The religious ideas and orientations that are nurtured in congregations shape both the activities of the congregation itself and the involvements of its individual members.
-The relatively low level of activist orientation we found in Albuquerque is one of the reasons the city's links between congregations and community partners are the least numerous of any of the cities we studied.
+The relatively high level of activist orientation we found in Chicago is one of the reasons Chicago's links between congregations and community partners are as dense and numerous as they are.

 Some of what congregations do within a local area is channeled through their own particular denomination's agencies. diocese, district, or other regional "judicatory" may maintain funds and programs that serve needy people, help to advocate for social reform, and contribute to community well-being in a variety of other ways.
 These efforts are not always very visible.
-Almost none of the regional judicatories we have examined makes policy advocacy a high and visible priority, although many channel resources to regional religious coalitions - like the New Mexico Conference of Churches -that more visibly lobby and work for change, often speaking in behalf of the religious community. whole One denominational leader described the role of ecumenical bodies as "sort of a lightening rod for some of the activists in churches."
+Almost none of the regional judicatories we have examined makes policy advocacy a high and visible priority, although many channel resources to regional religious coalitions that more visibly lobby and work for change, often speaking in behalf of the whole religious community.
+One denominational leader described the role of ecumenical bodies as "sort of a lightening rod for some of the activists in the churches."
 Because regional denominational bodies are often made up of quite diverse congregations, they may not advertise all the work they do, even when they are actively involved.

 We found that 20% of the congregations we surveyed mentioned at least one denominationally-sponsored local outreach effort they support.
 Those actively involved with other, nondenominational, local partnerships were neither more nor less likely to be involved with their denomination.
-People who fear that involvement with "parachurch" will organizations undermine denominational loyalty will find nothing to worry about in our findings.
-What congregations do through religious and secular non-profits, informal coalitions and government alliances, is in addition to, not instead of, what they do with their denominations.
+People who fear that involvement with "parachurch" organizations will undermine denominational loyalty will find nothing to worry about in our findings. congregations do through religious and secular non-profits, informal coalitions and government alliances, is in addition to, not instead of, what they do with their denominations.
 Both forms of connection help congregations to extend their care for the community, neither at the expense of the other.

 Local denominational involvement is not a matter of demographics or resources or size.
-Rather, being involved in the community in a denominational mode vary depending seems to denomination in question.
+Rather, being involved in the community in a denominational mode to vary depending seems on the denomination in question.
 Catholics, for instance, are more likely to do work for their community through their local diocese than Protestants are to do work with their regional office (30% v 20%).
 Among Protestants, Episcopal churches, Southern Baptists, the Church of God in Christ, and Seventh-Day Adventists were more likely to report local outreach efforts undertaken through their denominations than are groups like Unitarians or Baptists (other than Southern Baptists).